-Breakfast – Nothing says morning in New Orleans like a breakfast of café au lait laced with chicory and a plate of sweet beignets (3 to an order) from Café du Monde.
+Breakfast – Nothing says morning in New Orleans like a breakfast of café au lait laced with chicory and a plate of sweet beignets (three to an order) from Café du Monde.
 Get there early and watch the city on the river wake up.
-If you’re looking for something more substantial, experience breakfast at Brennan’s, another tradition.
-End with Banana’s Foster, one of New Orleans’ most famous desserts.
+If you’re looking for something more substantial and are visiting on a weekend, experience breakfast at Brennan’s, another New Orleans tradition.

 St. Louis Cathedral – Across the street from Café du Monde, through the line of horse-drawn carriages, breathtaking St. Louis Cathedral awaits.
-Pull up a pew and think about those who may have sat there before you, like voodoo queen Marie Laveau (who was also a devote Catholic).
+Nestled within Jackson Square, the cathedral has become a symbol of New Orleans.
+Pull up a pew and think about those who may have sat there before you, like voodoo queen Marie Laveau (who was also a devoted Catholic).

 Cocktails – Before you head for dinner, stop for cocktail hour at Pat O’Brien’s.
-Sit in the patio or go sing along at the piano bar.
-Order a Hurricane and enjoy it as so many have for so many years.
+Order a Hurricane and enjoy it as many have for so many years.

-Dinner – Since you’re only in town for one night, we suggest dinner at one of our centuries-old restaurants like Antoine’s, Galatoire’s, Tujague’s or Arnaud’s.
+Dinner – Since you’re only in town for one night, we suggest dinner at one of our centuries-old restaurants like Antoine’s, Galatoire’s or Arnaud’s.
 You’ll get more than a great Creole meal – you’ll get a history lesson.